If you are looking to work with Dr. Shepherd to formulate a nutrition plan for your companion animal, then a veterinary referral is needed.

-See what type of cases does Dr. Shepherd see below.
+What type of cases does Dr. Shepherd see?

 If you are looking for nutrition services for cats, contact Dr. Shepherd's more feline-oriented nutrition colleagues:

 The progression of chronic kidney disease (CKD) may be delayed by limiting dietary phosphorus, enhancing omega-3 fatty acids and avoiding a high protien diet.
 Meeting these key nutritional targets should be met in the context of the patient's food preferences.